Commercial Driver Education in WashingtonPage Overview

 Before you can apply for a CDIP, you must have a valid Washington driver's license.
 When you are operating a commercial vehicle with a CDIP, you will have to have someone with you who has a current Washington CDL for the same type of vehicle you are driving.
 This supervisor must have at least 2 years of experience driving commercial vehicles and must have had a driver's license for at least 5 years.
 When you are driving, your co-pilot must be seated in the front passenger seat to provide instruction.

-After six months, you'll have to renew your CDIP if you're not ready to apply for a CDL by taking the on-road skills test.
-Remember that you can only renew your CDIP once.
+After 6 months, you'll have to renew your CDIP if you're not ready to apply for a CDL by taking the on-road skills test.
+Remember that you can only renew your CDIP once in 2 years.
 If you still need more time, then you'll need to go through all the procedures of applying for a new instruction permit, which will require you to pay the application fees again and take another knowledge test.

 You will not be allowed to operate vehicles placarded for hazardous materials under the CDIP.